 Using the same eyeliner, start working on the lower lid.
 Elongate the inner corner of your lid so your eyeliner is almost touching your nose and keep the line all the way toward the tail of your winged eyeliner.

 Pick up a bit of a golden eyeshadow with an angled brush and paint an extra-thin line on your upper lid.
 My rule of thumb is that this golden line is approximately twice as thick as the one we created with black eyeliner.
 For this tutorial, I picked the Irresistible shade from Too Faced by NikkieTutorial The Power of Makeup palette and applied it with an Inglot angled brush (you can also use an eyeshadow stick such as e.l.f.
 Eyeliner & Shadow Stick in #81103).

 Outline the inner lid with a golden or green liner, such as a Basic Eyeliner from e.l.f.
 Eyeliner & Shadow Stick in #81103.

-Apply a good amount of white glitter on the inner corner of your eye and add just a little bit of the same glitter under the brow.
+Apply a good amount of white glitter on the inner corner of your eye.
+Add just a little bit of the same glitter under the brow.

-First, pick up a small eye shadow blending brush and paint two parallel lines on the sides of your nose with your favorite powder contouring product (I used Chocolate Soleil from Too Faced by NikkieTutorial The Power of Makeup palette).
-Then, connect those parallel lines with the lower side of eyebrows and soften the line with a blending brush.
+First, pick up a small eyeshadow blending brush and paint two parallel lines on the sides of your nose with your favorite powder contouring product (I used Chocolate Soleil from Too Faced by NikkieTutorial The Power of Makeup palette).
+Then, connect those parallel lines with the lower side of the eyebrows and soften the line with a blending brush.

 Apply a thin line of highlighter (I used Wet n Wild MegaGlo Illuminating Palette) in the middle of the nose to visually elongate it and make it look thinner.